CSsoftwareeng/movie_recommender_system/README.md

 ## User Guide

-When you access the RecoMAX homepage, you can see the main page as follows. -메인화면 캡처 On the first screen of RecoMAX, you can check the 10 most popular movies including all genres and the 10 most popular movies in each of Action, Drama, and Animation genres.
 Under the RecoMAX logo you can find User Based Recommender and Movie Based Recommender tabs, and click to use each function.

 ### **User-Based Recommend System**